Asia football boss wants Iraq back in full international fold

 Basra (Iraq) (AFP) - The Asian Football Confederation head on Wednesday called for Iraq to be allowed to host competitive international matches, as FIFA gears up to decide on whether to lift a ban on the strife-torn nation.

-"The time has come" to end the three-decade-long ban, AFC chief Salman bin Ibrahim Al-Khalifa told a news conference at the stadium in the southern city of Basra ahead of an international friendly between Iraq and Saudi Arabia.
+"The time has come" to end the three-decade-long ban, AFC chief Salman bin Ibrahim Al-Khalifa told a news conference at the stadium in the southern city of Basra ahead of an international friendly in which Iraq beat Saudi Arabia 4-1.

-The Saudis made the cut for this year's World Cup finals in Russia, while Iraq, who played many of their 'home' games in Tehran, narrowly missed out.
+The Saudis have reached this year's World Cup finals in Russia, while Iraq, who played many of their 'home' qualifying games in Tehran, narrowly missed out.

 AFC chief Al-Khalifa says FIFA should come and see for themselves that Iraq is ready to host matches safely.